divtxt/raft/README.md

 Later:

+- [ ] Shutdown returns error and notifies instead of panic
+- [ ] ProcessRpcAppendEntries and ProcessRpcRequestVote return errors
 - [ ] Leader commits a no-op entry at the start of its term (#8p4)
 - [ ] Isolated server should not increment term (similar to #6p8)
-- [ ] Change AppendCommand to return error in channel
-- [ ] Change AppendCommand send ErrUnkownResult instead of closing channel
-- [ ] Allow StateMachine to delay sending of result
 - [x] Pluggable logging
 - [ ] Log many more details e.g. leader, voters
 - [ ] Add metrics & logging